Jardo72/rdbms-diff/README.md

 Meta-information about schema is retrieved using SQLAlchemy API.
 In other words, the comparison tools do not query any vendor-specific system views directly.
 This approach keeps the reading of schema information vendor independent.

 ## Record Count Comparison Tool
 The following command will display instructions about how to start comparison of record count for particular tables.
+Start this command in the root.
 ```
 python -m rdbmsdiff.recordcount.main -h
 ```